OleksiyRudenko/s10n/README.md

-As with validation sanitization, if in place, should be applied on both frontend and backend, since a user can bypass sanitization and validation on frontend and send input directly to a backend endpoint.
+As with validation sanitization, if in place, should be applied on both frontend and backend, since a user can bypass sanitization and validation on the frontend and send input directly to a backend endpoint.

 ### Example 1.
 Username